 where $\hat{\textbf{Y}}^k \in \mathbb{R}^{D\times m}$.

 \textbf{Many-to-Many Contrastive Loss.}

-For a mini-batch images $\{I_1, I_2, \cdots, I_B\}$, we first extract their token embeddings $\hat{\mathbf{Z}}_b$ and text embeddings $\hat{\mathbf{Y}}_b$ based on formulas ($\ref{image-encoding}$) and ($\ref{text-encoding}$), respectively. $\hat{\mathbf{Z}}_b$ and $\hat{\mathbf{Y}}_b$ are sets of token embeddings and text embeddings in all attribute groups related to the given mini-batch images, respectively.
-Different from the CLIP model which has a one-to-one relationship between image and text.
-In POAR, the image and text are involved in a many-to-many relationship, as shown in Figure \ref{fig:relation}.
+For a mini-batch images $\{I_1, I_2, \cdots, I_B\}$, we first extract their token embeddings $\hat{\mathbf{Z}}_b$ and text embeddings $\hat{\mathbf{Y}}_b$ using ($\ref{image-encoding}$) and ($\ref{text-encoding}$), respectively. $\hat{\mathbf{Z}}_b$ and $\hat{\mathbf{Y}}_b$ are sets of token embeddings and text embeddings in all attribute groups related to the given mini-batch images, respectively.
+Different from the CLIP model, which has a one-to-one relationship between image and text.
+In the TEMS model, the image and text are involved in a many-to-many relationship, as shown in Figure \ref{fig:relation}.
 To effectively tackle this scenario, a loss function combined with visual-to-text and text-to-visual contrastive learning is proposed.
 The visual-to-text contrastive learning term is defined as follows: